Skip to Content

 Beth Acevedo, PharmD, BCPS, is an inpatient clinical pharmacist.
 She has a bachelor’s degree in chemistry and completed her Doctor of Pharmacy degree in 2013 from Creighton University.
 She completed a PGY-1 residency at Unity Point Health Allen Hospital in 2014.
 She worked at Mercy Cedar Rapids as an inpatient pharmacist from 2014-2016.
 She joined Iowa City VA as an inpatient clinical pharmacist in 2016.
 She enjoys precepting students and residents for Internal Medicine.

 Derek Adams, PharmD, MSS, is a 2002 graduate of the University of Iowa College of Pharmacy.
 He joined the Iowa City VA Health Care System in 2014 as the Inpatient Pharmacy Supervisor.
 From 2016 to 2021 he served as the Associate Chief of Pharmacy – Operations.
-In this capacity he was responsible for overseeing day to day operations in the inpatient and outpatient pharmacies, providing oversight and direction for pharmacy informatics, pharmacoeconomics, and the antimicrobial stewardship program, and contributing to planning efforts in the pharmacy department.
-He currently serves as the Associate Chief of Pharmacy – Outpatient Operations.
+In this capacity he was responsible for overseeing operations in the inpatient and outpatient pharmacies, providing oversight and direction for pharmacy informatics, pharmacoeconomics, and the antimicrobial stewardship program, and contributing to planning efforts in the pharmacy department.
+From 2021 to 2025 he served as the Associate Chief of Pharmacy – Outpatient Operations.
+He currently serves as the Associate Chief of Pharmacy – Clinical Services.
 He is a member of the Pharmacy and Therapeutics Committee, the Medication Safety Subcommittee, and the Emergency Management Committee.
 He serves as the health system’s Chief of Operations within the Incident Command System.
 Prior to joining the Iowa City VA Health Care System, he was a clinical pharmacist in ambulatory care, long term care, outpatient, and inpatient at Great River Health Systems for 7 years, then a supervisor in inpatient pharmacy at Great River Medical Center for 5 years.
-Derek has served in the Army National Guard for over 30 years, and currently holds the rank of Brigadier General.
-He is a combat veteran and a graduate of the US Air War College, and has been awarded the Legion of Merit and the Bronze Star Medal.
+Derek has served in the Army National Guard for over 30 years and currently holds the rank of Brigadier General.
+He is a combat veteran, a graduate of the US Air War College, and has been awarded the Legion of Merit and the Bronze Star Medal.

 Molly Adams, PharmD, is an inpatient clinical pharmacist.
 She received her Doctor of Pharmacy degree from Drake University and pursued a pharmacy practice residency at Shawnee Mission Medical Center in Mission, KS.
 She started her pharmacy career at Lawrence Memorial Hospital in Lawrence, Kansas, but moved back to Iowa and joined the ICVA originally in 2003.
 She has worked in various roles in both inpatient and outpatient pharmacies.
 She enjoys precepting pharmacy students from the University of Iowa College of Pharmacy and working with residents as a preceptor for the Internal Medicine 1&2 modules as well as during their staffing experience.

 Abby Beane, PharmD, BCACP, joined the ICVAHCS in July 2017 as a Clinical Pharmacy Specialist in Ambulatory Care.
 Abby’s main areas of interest are anticoagulation and medication management.
 She received her PharmD from the University of Iowa College of Pharmacy in 2007 and went on to complete a PGY-1 Residency in Community Practice from the University of Iowa College of Pharmacy in 2008.
 Dr. Beane received her Board Certification in Ambulatory Care in the Fall of 2016.
 Prior to joining the ICVAHCS, Abby was a pharmacist at Hy-Vee starting as a Clinical Pharmacist after residency and then transitioning to Pharmacy Manager.
 Abby participated in the IPA Leadership Conference in 2018.
-Throughout her practice she has been a preceptor for pharmacy students and enjoys working with students and residents.
+Throughout her practice she has been a preceptor for pharmacy students and enjoys working with students and residents which has lead to Abby transitioning to the PGY-1 Pharmacy Residency Program Director in 2025.

 Brooke Burkhalter, PharmD, joined the ICVAHCS in July 2017 as a Clinical Pharmacist in the Outpatient Pharmacy.
 In April 2018, she transferred to a clinical specialist position in Ambulatory Care; focusing on anticoagulation and medication management.
 She received her PharmD. from the University of Iowa College of Pharmacy in 2005.
 Prior to joining the ICVAHCS, Brooke was a pharmacist at Hy-Vee Pharmacy in Washington, Iowa (2005-2008) and Iowa City Hy-Vee Market (2008-2017).
 During her time with Hy-Vee she focused her care in medication therapy management programs, such as Outcomes, Mirixa, and EQUIPP.
 She also played an active role in immunization administration and biometric screenings.
 During her time at Hy-Vee she served as a preceptor for pharmacy students and interns.